-Whether or not you’re a serious recipe collector, organizing recipes in an efficient manner can be challenging.
+Whether or not you’re a serious recipe collector and have hundreds of paper slips to deal with, or just a few dozen, organizing them in an efficient manner can be challenging.

-You have a few goals to accomplish, recipes need to be:
+You have a few goals to accomplish, they need to be:

 - Easy to find